-The secret is aeration!
 Yes, regular feeding, weed control, and proper mowing and watering is important when trying to maintain a thick, green, beautiful lawn.
 But did you know aeration is just as important as any of these?
 The benefits of aeration continue for months after being performed.
 So who cares if the soil is compacted?
-The best thing to remember about aeration is that "It Lets Your Lawn Breath."
-Hard, compacted soils take your lawn's breath away.
+The best thing to remember about aeration is that “It Lets Your Lawn Breath.”
+Hard, compacted soils take your lawn’s breath away.
 They keep water and fertilizer away from the roots, too.
 Aerating your lawn will remove thousands of soil cores and deposit them above the soil surface.
-These cores are about a half inch in diameter and 2"-3" long.
-That's it.
+These cores are about a half inch in diameter and 2″-3″ long.
+That’s it.
 Aeration is such a simple process that results in good things for your lawn.

 The first immediate benefit is the creation of pockets in your lawn to catch and hold air, water, and nutrients.
 This is very important in heavy, compacted soils that shed water rather than absorbing it.

 The next benefit to aeration is that the soil cores begin to dissolve from rainfall and irrigation.
-These cores mix with the thatch layer, helping it decompose, preventing a thick blanket of thatch from forming on your lawn (Picture to right shows thatch).
+These cores mix with the thatch layer, helping it decompose, preventing a thick blanket of thatch from forming on your lawn (Picture to left shows thatch).

 Once, these soil plugs have been removed the holes in the lawn begin to catch water and fertilizer, the grass roots then begin to grow towards these holes, creating thicker roots.
 The extra space that these plugs provide now allows the compacted soil to loosen which means more oxygen is reaching the roots.
 Roots can now grow deeper without hitting hard soil.